 In February 2013, the Board and the Compensation Committee of the Board adopted specific performance targets and payout levels for each executive officer for fiscal year 2013.
 Mr. Rucker is eligible to earn target cash incentive compensation equal to 100% of his base salary and each of Messrs.
 Clayton, Kinder, and Randazzo is eligible to earn target cash incentive compensation equal to 50% of their base salary, based on our Adjusted EBITDA for the year.
 The target incentive compensation is payable if we achieve the Adjusted EBITDA target set forth in our budget.
 Each of Messrs.
 Rucker, Clayton, Kinder, and Randazzo is entitled to receive a partial incentive payment if we achieve at least 85% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieve 115% of our budgeted Adjusted EBITDA and attain targeted sales goals.
-Similarly, pursuant to his Offer Letter Agreement, Mr. Homeister is eligible to receive a partial incentive payment if we achieve at least 85% of our budgeted earnings for the applicable year, which may be measured in the discretion of the Compensation Committee based on one or more of Earnings Per Share, Net Income or Adjusted EBITDA.
+Similarly, pursuant to his Offer Letter Agreement, Mr. Homeister is eligible to earn target cash incentive compensation equal to 50% of his base salary based on our earnings for the applicable year, which may be measured in the discretion of the Compensation Committee based on one or more of Earnings Per Share, Net Income or Adjusted EBITDA.
 Mr. Homeister is entitled to receive a partial incentive payment if we achieve at least 85% of our budgeted earnings, and an incentive of up to double the target incentive amount if we achieve 115% of our budgeted earnings.
 For the 2013 fiscal year, Mr. Homeister's cash incentive arrangement was pro-rated for the partial year during which he was employed with the Company.
 The Compensation Committee reviews and certifies performance following the end of each fiscal year and may also consider discretionary factors when making awards.
 Accordingly, in 2014 the Compensation Committee approved incentive awards in the amount of \$30,000 to each of Messrs.
-Homeister, Clayton, Kinder and Randazzo, partially based on discretion.
+Homeister, Clayton, Kinder and Randazzo, partially based on the forgoing performance measures and partially based on discretion.